toumoro/cdk-constructs/examples/tm-webapp/README.md

 ## Deploy

-Befor the first deploy, you need to create some parameters in Parameter Store:
+Before the first deploy, you need to create some parameters in Parameter Store:

 | Parameter                                 | Description                                          |
 |-------------------------------------------|------------------------------------------------------|